Revised: February 2018

-In August 2008 Ukrainian prime-minister Timoshenko decided to withdraw some oldest MiGs from air force inventory (probably almost all or even all it'a a 9-12 version) - in total 63 MiG-29/UB, which are stored from years in:
+In August 2008 Ukrainian prime-minister Timoshenko decided to withdraw some oldest MiGs from air force inventory (almost all or even all a 9-12 version) - in total 63 MiG-29/UB, which are stored from years:

-In 2010 in airfields and repair plant sstill are stored many aircrafts (not only MiGs-29!) in various Soviet and Ukrainian camouflages (painted usually in regiments, not in repair plants).
+In 2010 in airfields and repair plant still are stored many aircraft (not only MiGs-29!) in various Soviet and Ukrainian camouflages (painted usually in regiments, not in repair plants).

 Many of Ukrainian MiGs were painted not in repair plant, but in local regiments's ТЭЧ технико-эксплуатационная часть (Technical Maintenance Unit).
 That's why they are completely different from standard MiG-29 pattern.
 Here's some examples, drawings are somewhat schematic (accuracy of shapes about 80 to 90 percents).